1. Skip to content

 "It is clear that the explosions of the Nord Stream pipelines did not stop the war, did not deter Russian aggression, and did not affect the situation on the front line," he said.

-Despite Podolyak's claims, however, Ukraine did have valid reasons to oppose the project.
+Despite Podolyak's claims, however, Ukraine did have valid reasons for opposing the project.
 If reactivated, the pipelines would have been filling Moscow's war chests and giving it a lever to influence the economy of Kyiv's Western allies.
 Additionally, a direct line of export to Germany via both pipelines would have made it much easier for Moscow to close off established gas routes through countries like Ukraine, Poland and Slovakia, giving it even more influence in the region.
 In any dispute with Russia, those countries would need to consider the implicit threat of being deprived of lucrative gas transit fees and risk staying cold in the winter, while Russian companies could simply continue exporting through the undersea pipeline system with no significant losses.

 Poland 'did not take part in anything'

-Poland is also mentioned in the media as the possible provider of logistical support for the Ukrainian diving team which is said to have sabotaged the pipelines.
+Poland is also mentioned in the media as the possible provider of logistical support for the Ukrainian diving team that is said to have sabotaged the pipelines.
 German officials have confirmed that the main suspect was living in a village outside Warsaw until recently, but managed to slip out of the country despite Germany issuing an arrest warrant for him.
 Warsaw blamed Berlin for the mishap, saying German officials failed to update the Schengen register that would flag the suspect as wanted.

 Ukrainian diver suspected in 2022 gas pipeline explosion